+- · Comprehensive object introspection

+- Get help on objects with ?

-- Comprehensive object introspection - · Input history, persistent across sessions - · Caching of output results during a session with automatically generated references - Extensible tab completion, with support by default for completion of python variables and keywords
+- Extensible tab completion, with support by default for completion of python variables and keywords

 The object introspection and tab completion make IPython particularly efficient for debugging as well as for interactive experimentation and data analysis.